 This Classic Hawaiian Macaroni Salad recipe has a delicious creamy dressing that’s tangy, sweet, and totally addicting!
 It tastes just like it came from a Hawaiian Food Truck.

 Disclosure: This post includes affiliate links.

 This past April my family and I were on the island of Oahu for Spring Break.
 While there we soaked up as much of the Hawaiian culture and food as we could.
-Almost daily I would have Hawaiian Macaroni Salad with my lunch or dinner (or heck, sometimes both) because it was so creamy, so delicious, and SO addicting!
+Almost daily I would have Hawaiian Macaroni Salad with my lunch or dinner (or heck, sometimes both) because it was simple, so creamy, so delicious, and SO addicting!

 Recipe Questions Answered:

 The ingredients are simple, and nothing too fancy.

 - Duke’s mayonnaise

 - grated yellow onion

 - green onions